logion-network/logion-node/README.md

 The node key is linked to the peer ID used in the Genesis config.

-Logion nodes are not on the same local network,so we don't need mDNS and should use --no-mdns to disable it.
+Logion nodes are not on the same local network, so we don't need mDNS and should use --no-mdns to disable it.
-Reachable nodes should be provded with --reserved-nodes flag.
+Reachable nodes should be provided with the --reserved-nodes flag.

 ### Build

-The `cargo run` command will perform an initial build.
 Use the following command to build the node without launching it:

 ```sh
 cargo build --release